cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 ## Adapting existing Applications that use ABCI

 In some cases, an existing Application using the legacy ABCI may need to be adapted to work with ABCI++ with as minimal changes as possible.
-In this case, of course, ABCI++ will not provide any advange with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
+In this case, of course, ABCI++ will not provide any advantage with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
 Here is how ABCI++ methods should be implemented.